src-bin/substrate-docs/mgmt/removing-an-aws-region.md

 ## Remove the region from Substrate

-Run `substrate setup -fully-interactive`.
+Run `substrate setup --fully-interactive`.
 When prompted if your region list is accurate, respond “no”, and remove the region from your list of regions.
 When this command exits, you'll have a great many directories in `root-modules` that reference the region which will no longer be managed by any Substrate tools.

 ## Destroy admin and service infrastructure in the region